-These abbreviations often result in words that are surprisingly truncated, such as ‘Übereinstimmung’ (Über˚.einstimmung) or ‘Aufmerksamkeit’ (˚Aufmerks.amkeit), shown here.
+These abbreviations often result in words that are surprisingly reduced, such as ‘Übereinstimmung’ (Über˚.einstimmung) or ‘Aufmerksamkeit’ (˚Aufmerks.amkeit), shown here.

-Most abbreviations are used quite consistently, but there is also considerable variation, where a word might be written out in full, or abbreviated in any of several ways, such as ‘denken’ (shown here).
+Most abbreviations are used quite consistently, but some words display considerable variation, either written out in full or abbreviated in any of several ways, such as ‘denken’ (shown here).

 A list of abbreviations is available – these are the words that, in this transcription, have been expanded and preceded by an abbreviation-sign, either ˚ (for German) or ʾ (for Latin).
 For instance, an ‘f.’ is expanded to ‘˚.auf’, ‘Zt’ becomes ‘˚Zeit’, and ‘v.v.’ becomes ‘ʾvice versa’.
 A general glossary provides a list of writing samples from the notes, and also collects together samples of Herder’s punctuation signs and the various symbols that he employs.

 First, some terms.
 Let Nachschrift be the generic term for any handwritten material in which the writer of the text is not the source of the text (i.e., the written down text is either someone’s speech or lecture, or another written text) but the original source is the spoken word.
 Different sorts of Nachschriften related to university lectures are possible: